Zennoon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13: The script uses the tr command to translate the characters 13 times forward

 102-odd: The script uses the cat -n command to first display the line numbers, then grep displays only the odd numbered lines, finally, cut is used to remove any whitespace and the line numbers

+103-water_and_stir: The script uses the printf command and a whole lot of parameter expansion